jax-ml/jax/docs/101/state.md

 ```

 Notice that the state here is a *pytree*, so the pattern scales from a single
-counter to an entire model without changing shape (see {ref}`jax-101-pytrees`).
+counter to an entire model without changing form (see {ref}`jax-101-pytrees`).
 This is also the convention you'll meet everywhere in the JAX ecosystem:
 optimizer libraries like [Optax](https://optax.readthedocs.io/) are built
 around `update(grads, opt_state, ...) -> (updates, new_opt_state)`, and neural
 network libraries handle parameters the same way.

 Threading state as values has another benefit: because each state is an
-immutable snapshot, transformations apply to the whole loop.
-You can
+immutable snapshot, transformations apply cleanly.
+You can differentiate
-differentiate through an update step, or `vmap` it to run many independent
+through an update step, or `vmap` it to run many independent training runs at
-training runs at once, without worrying about aliased mutations.
+once, without worrying about aliased mutations.

 (jax-101-refs)=
 ## Refs: mutable arrays